jdauphant/awesome-ansible/README.md

   - [OpenStack](https://github.com/openstack-ansible/openstack-ansible)
   - [Rails](https://github.com/j-mcnally/ansible-rails)
   - [Sovereign](https://github.com/sovereign/sovereign) - Your own personal cloud
+  - [Streisand](https://github.com/jlund/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
+It also generates custom instructions for all of these services.
+At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
   - [VPN Deploy](https://github.com/ftao/vpn-deploy-playbook)
 - Docker
   - [Ansible Silo](https://github.com/groupon/ansible-silo) - Ansible in a self-contained environment via Docker.